Wild Beast of Prey: Creating a Watercolor of a Wolf

-- Step 5.
-Using Sharpen tool with Strength=20% I increased sharpness in certain areas of the image (eyes, nose etc.).
+Step 5.
+Using Sharpen Tool I increased sharpness in certain areas of the image (eyes, nose etc.).

-- Step 6.
-Then I changed the blend mode of this layer onto the original layer from Normal to Overlay.
+Step 6.
+Then I changed the blend mode of this layer onto the original layer to Overlay.

 This example is rather simple but there is an infinite number of variants.
 I liked this one - it reminds me of watercolor.